MicrosoftDocs/azure-docs/articles/azure-netapp-files/network-attached-storage-permissions.md

 * **Type** – the type of ACL being defined.
 Valid choices include Access (A), Deny (D), Audit (U), Alarm (L).
 Azure NetApp Files supports Access, Deny and Audit ACL types, but Audit ACLs, while being able to be set, do not currently produce audit logs.
 * **Flags** – adds extra context for an ACL.
 There are three kinds of ACE flags: group, inheritance, and administrative.
 For more information on flags, see the section below.
 * **Principal** – defines the user or group that is being assigned the ACL.
-A principal on an NFSv4.x ACL will use the format of name@ID-DOMAIN-STRING.COM.
+A principal on an NFSv4.x ACL uses the format of name@ID-DOMAIN-STRING.COM.
 For more detailed information on principals, see the following section.
 * **Permissions** – where the access level for the principal is defined.
 Each permission is designated a single letter (for instance, read gets “r”, write gets “w” and so on).
 Full access would incorporate each available permission letter.
 For more information on permissions, see the following section.

 A valid NFSv4.x ACL takes the form of, for example, `A:g:group1@contoso.com:rwatTnNcCy`.
 This ACL grants full access to the group `group1` in the contoso.com ID domain.